 22. Call a Family Member

-Take time today to give someone important to you a call to catch up and reconnect.
+Give someone important to you a call to catch up and reconnect.

 23. Take a Daily Probiotic